 Children learn to play the violin.
 Adults already know how to play it, because they learned it as a child.

 But what if you didn’t learn it as a child, but want to now?
 Is it too late?

 No!
 It’s never too late.

-Many people have learned to play an instrument later in life, even one as difficult as the violin.
+Whether in their 50s, 40s, 30s or even their 20s, many people have learned to play an instrument later in life.
+Even one as difficult as the violin.

 Let’s take a closer look at the challenges and advantages of learning to play the violin later in life.